postcss/postcss/README.md

 ## Plugins Packs

-* [cssnext] contains plugins that polyfill CSS 4 features.
+* [cssnext] contains plugins that allow you to use CSS4 features today.
 * [ACSS] (Annotations-based CSS) contains plugins that transform your CSS according to special annotation comments.